An El Paso Texas native, Mexican-American Baritone Luis Alejandro Orozco has been praised for his “voluminous baritone and beautiful legato.”

-Mr. Orozco’s 2021-2022 season begins with a Hispanic Heritage Concert with Fort Worth Opera, followed by his debut with Virginia Opera as Marcello in a condensed, one-act version of La bohème.
-He makes his Metropolitan Opera debut as the Prime Minister in their English version of Cendrillon, and returns to Opéra de Lyon to remount Maria de Buenos Aires on their mainstage, singing El Payador.
+Mr. Orozco’s 2022-2023 season begins with Nashville Opera, singing Marcello in La bohème.
+Additionally, he returns to the Metropolitan Opera as a Flemish Deputy in Don Carlos.
+Last season included his Metropolitan Opera debut, singing the Prime Minister in their English version of Cendrillon.
+Last season he also curated and sang in a Hispanic Heritage Concert with Fort Worth Opera, followed by his debut with Virginia Opera as Marcello in a condensed, one-act version of La bohème.
+He then returned to Opéra de Lyon to remount Maria de Buenos Aires on their mainstage, singing El Payador, joined Intermountain Opera as the Count in Le nozze di Figaro, and appeared with Minnesota Opera in a gala concert.

 Luis began his COVID-19 shortened 2019-2020 season with Opera in Williamsburg singing Zurga in The Pearl Fishers (performed), then joined Opera Roanoke to sing Silvio in their production of Pagliacci (performed).
 With Opera Santa Barbara, he debuted the role of Sharpless in Madama Butterfly (performed), followed by performances as the baritone soloist in Carmina Burana with Wichita Symphony Orchestra (performed).
 He essayed the bass solos in part one of Handel’s Messiah with the Las Vegas Philharmonic (performed), appeared as Maximillian in Candide with Syracuse Opera (performed), and was scheduled to sing Escamillo with Florentine Opera in their production of Tragedy of Carmen (cancelled).